jwishon/kometa/README.md

-# Riptide9's Plex-Meta-Manger-Config
+# Riptide9's Kometa (Plex-Meta-Manger-Config)

-# My personal Plex Meta Manager config and setup
+# My personal Kometa config and setup

 See example config.yml for examples on how to use.